-After owning an historic holiday cottage in Roxburgh for 14 years, my husband and I returned to settle permanently in Roxburgh in 2014.
-Since then I have become an active member of the community, including volunteering on events and joining numerous groups.
+After owning a historic holiday cottage in Roxburgh for 14 years, my husband Carl and I returned to settle permanently in Roxburgh in 2014.
+Our latest project has been restoring the general store on the main street.
+Since 2014, I have become an active member of the community, including being the current chairman of the Roxburgh Swimming Pool Committee.

-I am invested in the future of the Teviot Valley and my wish is to see more sustainable business growth in this area to allow more families and business people the opportunity to call this amazing place their home.
+I'm invested in the future of the Teviot Valley, and my wish is to see more sustainable business growth in this area to allow more families and business people the opportunity to call this amazing place their home.

-I am excited that I can use my skills gained from a career in the tourism and event sectors to contribute to the continued growth of our vibrant community.
+My skills gained from a career in the tourism and event sectors will enable me to contribute to the continued growth of our vibrant community.

 Mobile: 027 220 6080